 Request to book adds a confirmation step to the booking process.
 We understand that not all Hosts can offer instant bookings, so their listings can still favorably rank alongside instant book listings by maintaining a speedy average response time.

 Looking for more information?
 Some details on how we track response times can be found in our FAQs here.

 Getting that first positive recommendation from campers is a strong indication that other campers will have a good experience at your listing.
 After a trip is completed, we remind them via email, and on hipcamp.com, to take the time and leave a recommendation and review.
 The first set of positive recommendations increment a listing’s Discover score.
 Read our guide on getting positive reviews from your campers.

 After receiving those all important initial recommendations from campers, listings that maintain a high average recommendation percentage will also see a lift in their Discover ranking.
 Specifically, if your listing has a recommendation rate of 95% or higher, you’ll show up higher in the ranks.

-The Field Scout program is photography service available in some regions.
+The Hipcamp Photography program is professional service available in some regions.
 If it’s available in your region, you can request one in your Host Dashboard and a photographer will come shoot your land—getting professional photos is a great way to improve the marketability of your listing.

-After a Field Scout visits your property, they leave a recommendation and review, and we can consider your listing “verified.”
+After a photographer visits your property, they leave a recommendation and review, and we can consider your listing “verified.”
 Alternatively, you will receive “community verification” when you receive three positive recommends, which reiterates the importance of maintaining that high Recommendation percentage.